NathanWalker/angular-seed-advanced/README.md

 The advice I like to give is:

 > Code with web mentality first.
-Then provide the native capability using Angular’s `{provide: SomeWebService, useClass: SomeNativeService }` during boostrap.
+Then provide the native capability using Angular’s `{provide: SomeWebService, useClass: SomeNativeService }` during bootstrap.

 There are some cases where you may want to use `useValue` vs. `useClass`, and other times may need to use `useFactory`.
 Read [the Angular docs here to learn more about which you may need for your use case](https://angular.io/docs/ts/latest/cookbook/dependency-injection.html#!#provide).